Collection Operation Pre/Post Hooks (Advanced)¶

 It should be noted, that required parameters to an operation handler (object

-in the case of insertObject(object, options)
+in the case of insertObject(object, options)) should remain in the

 passed as the leading parameters to the handler.